Help

 Resource Graphs

 The Resource Graph page is displayed after pressing the graph button in the toolbar.
-When displayed, the graph shows real-time information about CPU, memory, battery and storage usage.
+When displayed, the graph shows real-time information about CPU, memory, battery, and storage usage.
 The graph can be paused by the red pause toolbar button.
-Afterwards, the graph can be panned and zoomed by using multitouch gestures on the graph area.
+Afterwards, the graph can be panned and zoomed using multitouch gestures on the graph area.

 The button next to the play/pause button cycles between resource/wifi/cell usage graphs.